webnt-dev/aws-demo-cognito/doc/userpool.md

 ## WWW - Hosted UI demo
 `www\cognito1ui`

-Demo using oAuth as auth flow for using User pool for authentication.
+Demo using oAuth as auth flow for User pool authentication.

 After authentication you can
 * view logged in user